sassbreak/sassbreak.github.io/_posts/2015-03-01-nested-keyframe-rules-sass.md

 }
 {% endhighlight %}

-I loved this feature because it made the `@keyframes` rules easier to find, read and maintain.
+I was excited about this feature because it made `@keyframes` rules easier to find, read and maintain.

 ##No more @at-root
 I recently discovered that Sass 3.4 automatically "@at-roots" nested keyframe rules.
-So now, instead of wrapping our `@keyframes` rules in an `@at-root`, we only need to nest the rules:
+So now, instead of wrapping our `@keyframes` rules in an `@at-root`, we can nest them like regular Sass rules:

 {% highlight scss %}
 .bunny {